Soumajith/APR/notebooks/readme.md

 1. Skin texture

-2 .Reflective pattern on screens (spoof)
+2. Reflective pattern on screens (spoof)

 3. Sharp edges / pixel noise on phone display

 These differences make YOLO embeddings a good base for anti-spoof detection.